eightsmile/cfa/FixedIncome.md

     - E.G. Auto MBS
 - Loan by Loan: (1) non-granular / small number, (2) Hetero
     - E.G. CMBS, CLO

+"Investors, however, seek to benefit from greater diversification, more stable and predictable underlying cash flows, and a return that is greater than that of securities with similar ratings, which provide a reward for accepting the greater complexity associated with collateralised debt."  - For Auto MBS

 ### CDS